The Menu-Size Complexity of Revenue Approximation: Upper Bound on Revenue-Approximation Complexity

 \subsection{Exclusivity at Expensive Menu Entries}

 Having proven \cref{no-two-high}, we phrase and prove the next steps for arbitrary exclusively unbounded distributions, i.e., not necessarily product distributions conditioned upon~$\EU$.
-As outlined above, our second step toward proving \cref{cne-upper-bound}, which we take in this \lcnamecref{expensive-exc-sec}, shows that in any auction over some exclusively unbounded distribution, the ``expensive'' part of the menu, i.e., the part of the menu consisting of all menu entries that cost more than some $\thresh=\poly(n,\nicefrac{1}{\varepsilon})$, can be simplified without significant loss in revenue to make the auction \emph{$\thresh$-exclusive}, i.e., to make each expensive menu entry only allocate a single item with non-zero probability.
-This step is formalized by \cref{expensive-exc}.
+As outlined above, our second step toward proving \cref{cne-upper-bound}, which we take in this \lcnamecref{expensive-exc-sec}, shows that in any mechanism over some exclusively unbounded distribution, the ``expensive'' part of the menu, i.e., the part of the menu consisting of all menu entries that cost more than some $\thresh=\poly(n,\nicefrac{1}{\varepsilon})$, can be simplified without significant loss in revenue to make the mechanism \emph{$\thresh$-exclusive}, i.e., to make each expensive menu entry only allocate a single item with non-zero probability.
+This subsection is dedicated to the statement and proof of \cref{expensive-exc}, which formalizes this step.

-\begin{definition}[Exclusive Auction] Let $n\in\mathbb{N}$ and let $\thresh\in\RR$.
-We say that an $n$-item auction is \emph{$\thresh$-exclusive} if it allocates (with positive probability) at most one item whenever it charges strictly more than $\thresh$.\footnote{While this also implies that the allocated item is quite expensive, and therefore some may say ``exclusive,'' the exclusivity discussed in the definition is that of solely this specific item being sold.} \end{definition}
+\begin{definition}[Exclusive Mechanism] Let $n\in\mathbb{N}$ and let $\thresh\in\RR$.
+We say that an $n$-item mechanism is \emph{$\thresh$-exclusive} if it allocates (with positive probability) at most one item whenever it charges strictly more than $\thresh$.\footnote{While this also implies that the allocated item is quite expensive, and therefore some may say ``exclusive,'' the exclusivity discussed in the definition is that of solely this specific item being sold.} \end{definition}